tjheffner/jekyll-portfolio/readme.md

 *** TO DO ***
-- add more projects !!
+- reorder projects on homepage
-- start the blog section --> post 1: how i built the site?
-- slideshow functionality for double scribble
+- slideshow / side scroll functionality for double scribble
+- add rock paper scissors project
+- cajon project?
+- epifoodus, but not until i make the changes i want -- possible reboot/refactoring
+- additional blog post explaining construction
+- update about page
+- blog posts whenever~! about anything~!
+- tweak styling here and there
+- test with github pages for hosting [see if local hosted projects still function!!!!]